Great Atlantic Resources (CVE:GR) Stock Price Down 17.6% – What’s Next?

-Great Atlantic Resources Corp.
-(CVE:GR – Get Free Report)’s share price fell 17.6% during mid-day trading on Wednesday .
+Shares of Great Atlantic Resources Corp.
+(CVE:GR – Get Free Report) traded down 17.6% on Wednesday .
 The stock traded as low as C$0.07 and last traded at C$0.07.
-330,302 shares traded hands during trading, an increase of 225% from the average session volume of 101,587 shares.
+330,302 shares changed hands during mid-day trading, an increase of 225% from the average session volume of 101,587 shares.
 The stock had previously closed at C$0.09.

 About Great Atlantic Resources